AlcoholRehabHelp Logo

 online consultation

-How Do I Know if You Have a Drinking Problem?
+How Do I Know If You Have a Drinking Problem?

-That's because binge drinking has been so normalized (due to college and other factors).
-Therefore it can be surprising to learn that it is actually a serious form of substance abuse.
+Some people, especially young adults in their 20s and 30s, might have trouble recognizing drinking problems.
+That's because binge drinking has been so normalized due to college and other factors.
+Therefore, it can be surprising to learn that it's actually a serious form of substance abuse.

+A useful criterion for AUD is published in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders).
 To diagnose alcohol use disorder, doctors will ask if any of the following statements apply to you within the last year:

 • You’ve drunk more or longer than you initially intended